 1. Enabling Travis and GitHub

-Enabling Travis builds for your GitHub repository is pretty simple:
+To enable Travis builds for your GitHub repository:

 - Go to your profile on travis-ci.org: https://travis-ci.org/profile/username